aiven/devportal/docs/products/flink/reference/plans-pricing.rst

 Aiven for Apache Flink® is available in a few variants (plans or tiers), each offering a different set of features.
 Explore the Aiven for Apache Flink service plans and find out what they cover to identify the one that best suits your needs.

+To view and compare the different plans, and learn about their pricing details, take a look at the `plans and pricing <https://aiven.io/pricing?product=flink&tab=plan-pricing>`_ page.

 Service plans
 -------------